By the time winter finally came,

 Though outwardly, the winter days were much the same,

-inwardly each ray of sunlight was a miracle heralding a new dawn of possibilities:
+inwardly each ray of sunlight was a miracle heralding a new

 to each according to her dreams.